Sonnet 20

 What beacon burns within a wretched life

-That eggs it onward through relentless strife?
+That drives it onward through relentless strife?

 © Loubert S Suddaby.
 All Rights Reserved.